Distributed Triangle and Simplex Enumeration in Hypergraphs: Simplex and Triangle Enumeration in the CLIQUE Model

-By the observation, in order to perform triangle enumeration, it suffices for each vertex $i$ to learn the set of edges $E_i$.
+By the observation, in order to perform simplex enumeration, it suffices for each vertex $i$ to learn the set of edges $E_i$.
 The main algorithm is simply a scheme for communicating edges such that each $i$ receives all edges in $E_i$.
-To simplify our exposition, we assume that every edge in $H$ has cardinality exactly $r$.
-The general case (where all cardinalities up to $r$ are allowed) can be handled by performing a sequence of executions in which edges of rank $r' = 2, 3,\ldots, r$.
-At the end of the sequence of executions, each vertex $i$ will have received edges $E_i = E_i^{(2)} \cup E_i{(3)} \cup \cdots \cup E_{i}^{(r)}$, where $E_{i}^{(k)}$ contains edges of rank $k$.
-The running time of this procedure is $O(\sum_{k = 2}^r n^{k-5/3}/\log n) = O(n^{r-5/3}/\log n)$.
+Before describing the algorithm formally, we make some more observations about the partition $T_1,\ldots,T_n$ as well as the associated set of possible edges $F_i$.